Clymer Hill

 About Clymer Hill

-The church on Clymer Hill was formed on June 29, 1847 by settlers of Dutch background.
-Because the
+The church on Clymer Hill was formed on June 29, 1847, by settlers of Dutch background.
+The

-Dutch immigrants were poor the land they could afford was the poorer hill land.
+Dutch immigrants were poor, and the land they could afford was the poorer hilly land.
 While the Dutch

 Reformed Church would have been their preferred denomination, other Reformed Churches were far